vvaltchev/ihpp/README.md

 # IHPP: An Intraprocedural Hot Path Profiler
-This is my [B.S. thesis] project written during the accademic year 2011/2012 with minor recent updates (Jul 2021) to make it work with recent C++ compilers and the newest version of Intel PIN (3.20) on Linux.
+This is my [B.S. thesis] project written during the accademic year 2011/2012 with a little bit of modernization effort (Jul 2021) to make the code more readable and to make it build with recent C++ compilers and the latest version of Intel PIN (3.20) on Linux.
 The original work is tagged as `bs_thesis_final` in git. <br />

-*Remarks*: the code style is not great, but it's an old project written during the college years and untouched since then.
-Help from any volunteers interested in refactoring and further developing the project will be appreciated.

 ## Abstract
 IHPP is an innovative instrumentation profiler written based on the Intel Pin framework.